 - 4 slices of country bread

-- 1 clove of garlic, olive oil, and fresh chives
+- 1 clove garlic, olive oil, and fresh chives

 Preparation:

-- Lightly toast the bread and rub it with the halved garlic clove.
+- Lightly toast the bread and rub it with the garlic clove cut in half.

-- Place 2 Piquillo peppers on each toast, lightly flattened.
+- Place 2 piquillo peppers on each toast, slightly flattened.

-- Top with a generous loin of albacore tuna, a drizzle of olive oil, and chopped chives.
+- Top with a generous loin of tuna, a drizzle of olive oil, and chopped chives.

 A quick pasta that has all the flavor of an elaborate dish.
-The albacore tuna provides protein and umami without the need for a long sauté.
+The albacore tuna adds protein and umami without the need for a long sauté.

 - 200g spaghetti or penne